 The Volunteer Protection Act of 1997 (PL 105-19) defines volunteer work and liability.
 The goal is to promote volunteerism by limiting or eliminating a volunteer’s risk of tort liability when acting for a government entity.

-Volunteers operating under signed volunteer service agreements are covered for liability through the NPS.
+Volunteers operating under a signed and current volunteer service agreement are covered for liability through the NPS.
 Parks and programs must establish specific local-level liability policy and limits for all volunteer service agreements.
 This is especially important when engaging with the following categories of volunteers:

-Artists (with regards to ownership of developed art)
+- Artists and artisans (with regards to ownership of developed art and products)

 The specific threshold should be documented in the volunteer service agreement.